 Note: In these photos, I'm using a cast iron combo cooker—a skillet and saucier set that locks together—with the skillet half on the bottom and the saucier used as a cover.
 A regular cast iron, stainless steel, or enameled Dutch oven will work just as well.
 (Check out our review of the best Dutch ovens for recommendations.)

 Bread ovens are great at two things that home ovens aren't: creating ambient heat, and retaining steam.
 Baking our bread inside preheated Dutch ovens helps us as home bakers to address these concerns and create more delicious bread at home.
 We'll be doing a full oven-setup tutorial in a future post.
 I promise.

-Notes from an equipment junky: If you went overboard when buying stones and whatnot, you can place your extras on another rack at the top of your oven.
+Notes from an equipment junkie: If you went overboard when buying stones and whatnot, you can place your extras on another rack at the top of your oven.
 If you have spare cast iron lying around, I like to place that in the oven as well.
-The more heavy, heat conductive things we place in our ovens during our preheat, the more heat our oven will retain during loading.
+The more heavy, heat-conductive things we place in our ovens during our preheat, the more heat our oven will retain during loading.
 This will help our loaves rise big and tall.
 Baking is all about heat.
 Let's make it happen.